No-go theorem based on incomplete information of Wigner about his friend: The main protocol

 The assumption of the {\it freedom of choice} demands that the random inputs $x$ and $y$, are uncorrelated with any relevant variable in the experiment~\cite{wiseman2014}.
 In this context, this means that $x$ and $y$ are independent from the variable $c$, $P(c|x,y)=P(c)$.
 One therefore can write $P(a,b,c|x,y)= P(a,b|c,x,y) P(c)$, and hence

 {The freedom of choice is justified if Charlie makes the measurement before Alice and Bob make the choices $x$ and $y$.
 This relied on the honesty of Charlie and the functionality of his device~\cite{bong2020strong}.
-Interestingly, part of this problem can also be addressed within our protocol; see Appendix~B.}
+Interestingly, part of this problem can also be addressed within our protocol; see Sec.~\ref{sec:app4}.}

 The {\it locality assumption} implies that Bob's measurement result $b$ does not depend on Alice's input $x$ and there is an analogue independence between $a$ and $y$.
-So
+Then

-It should be emphasized that this notion of signal locality is weaker than the so-called local causality \cite{wiseman2014} and the probabilities $P(a|b,c,x,y)$ and $P(b|a,c,x,y)$ in general cannot be further simplified~\footnote{When stronger assumptions are used, one recover the notion local hidden variable models as defined by Bell~\cite{brukner2017quantum,brukner2018no,bong2020strong}.}.
+It should be emphasized that this notion of signal locality is weaker than the so-called local causality~\cite{wiseman2014} and the probabilities $P(a|b,c,x,y)$ and $P(b|a,c,x,y)$ in general cannot be further simplified.

+We have deliberately used the locality notion from Ref.~\cite{bong2020strong}, resembling that of the local friendliness.
+Had we used the stronger assumption such as local causality, Bell-like correlations were to be obtained~\cite{brukner2017quantum,brukner2018no,bong2020strong}.
+We emphasize that, in either case the assumption of REII is used instead of that of AOE.